Voices Across The Water

 The Adäka Cultural Festival Aims to Include Everyone Read More »

-In the past 10 years more and more First Nation dance groups have been popping up.
-People have decided it’s pretty cool to learn their traditional drumming, singing and dancing.
-Bracken Hanuse Corlett calls it de-colonization.
-Hanuse Corlett is an audio-visual artist with the group Skookum Sound System, which uses current technology and traditional sounds …
+More and more First Nation dance groups have been popping up.
+It’s pretty cool to learn their traditional drumming, singing and dancing.

 African, French and Japanese Groups Showcase Their Culture Read More »